Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

-Another reason why the 'let it rip' strategy considered so far is extremely dangerous is that it relies on the assumption that recovered people are immune forever, i.e., $\mu = 0$.
-In the case of COVID-19, it was discovered that natural immunity is progressively lost over time, so that after about 6 months after recovery reinfections are entirely possible.
-Even under the assumption that reinfected people are much less likely to develop a severe form of disease, we expect a significantly larger social cost when $\mu > 0$.
-This is confirmed by results in Fig. \ref{fig9}, showing economic and social costs for $t_{\max} = 4$ years, mortality reduction after the first exposure $q_{\texttt{post}} = 10$, and different values of the average sojourn time in the immune state, equal to 6 months (as estimated for COVID-19), 1 year, 2 year, in addition to the optimistic hypothesis $\mu = 0$.
+Another reason why the 'let it rip' strategy considered so far is perilous is that it relies on the assumption that recovered people are immune forever, i.e., $\mu = 0$.
+In the case of COVID-19, natural immunity is progressively lost over time, so reinfections are possible about six months after recovery.
+Even assuming that reinfected people are much less likely to develop a severe form of the disease, we expect a significantly higher social cost when $\mu > 0$.
+This observation is confirmed by results in Fig. \ref{fig9}, showing economic and social costs for $t_{\max} = 4$ years, mortality reduction after the first exposure $q_{\texttt{post}} = 10$, and different values of the average sojourn time in the immune state, equal to 6 months (as estimated for COVID-19), 1 year, 2 years, in addition to the optimistic hypothesis $\mu = 0$.

-It should be noted that at the beginning of the pandemic the decision of which strategy to adopt was particularly difficult because nobody knew the characteristics of the novel virus, and whether effective vaccines could be developed (and after how much time).
+Note that at the beginning of the pandemic, the decision of which strategy to adopt was daunting because nobody knew the characteristics of the novel virus and whether effective vaccines could be developed, and after how much time.
 It was also unknown when and which mutations of the original virus would have replaced the original strain.
-In later sections, we will bring into the picture these two fundamental factors which have steered the evolution of the pandemic after the first year.
+In later sections, we will bring into the picture these two fundamental factors that have steered the pandemic's evolution after the first year.

-\subsection{HT Control: assessing the impact of $H_{\max}$ and $T_{\max}$}
+\subsubsection{HT Control: assessing the impact of $H_{\max}$ and $T_{\max}$}

-We start analyzing the impact of parameters $H_{\max}$ and $T_{\max}$ on the dynamics of the system.
-Both implemented controllers are linear.
+We start analyzing the impact of parameters $H_{\max}$ and $T_{\max}$ on the system dynamics.
+Both the implemented controllers are linear.

 In all the cases we have set $\widehat{H}=50k$ and $T_{\max}= \widehat{T}$.
 The choice $T_{\max}= \widehat{T}$ is justified by our previous analysis, according to which the maximization of ratio $T_{\max}/H_{\max}$ favors system local stability around the equilibrium point.
 Note that our choice of parameters guarantees local stability also in cases in which the tightest control at the equilibrium point is exerted by intensive therapies occupancy (indeed $1/\gamma= 1/\phi+1/\tau$).
 Finally note that, since in our scenario $\frac{\phi}{\tau} \frac{\EX[r \, p_{r,p}^{IH} \, p_{r,p}^{HT} ]}{\EX[r \, p_{r,p}^{IH}]}=0.331$, we should enforce $ T_{\max}/H_{\max}< 0.331$ to guarantee that at the equilibrium point, the tighter control is exerted by hospitalizations.